demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-appliance-sdwan-policy-rule-delete
 ***
-Delete an SD-WAN policy rule associated with a specific appliance (device).
+Delete an SDWAN policy rule associated with a specific appliance (device).

 #### Base Command